Unleash/unleash/website/docs/how-to/how-to-create-and-manage-user-groups.md

 ![The manage group page with the confirm user removal dialog shown.](/img/remove-user-from-group-step-2.png)

-5. Add users by clicking the add button.
+5. Add users by selecting the add button.

 ![The groups page shown with the add user button highlighted.](/img/add-user-to-group-step-1.png)

-6. Find the user you'd like to add to the group and click add.
+6. Find the user you'd like to add to the group add them.

 ![The groups page shown with a user selected.](/img/add-user-to-group-step-2.png)

-7. Assign the user a role in the group, every group needs to have at least one owner, and click save.
+7. Assign the user a role in the group and save the group.
+Remember that every group needs to have _at least_ one owner.

 ![The groups page shown with the user role highlighted.](/img/add-user-to-group-step-3.png)